 Written Words Can Be Harmful

 Written words are even worse than spoken ones.
 After an accident with a large truck, stay off social media.
 Do not post about the accident.
 Keep all communication about the incident between you and your lawyer.
-The trucking company’s attorneys and insurers will be scanning social media for any mention of the incident.
+The trucking company’s attorneys and insurers will scan social media for any incident mentioned.
 They do this in hopes of being able to use your own words, however innocent, against you to diminish your claim.

 Stay Off the Record